addcarwidgets logoAdd Car Widgets

 Do CarPlay customizations sync across multiple cars?

 Some do, some don't.
 Icon order and the widget stack store per-vehicle by default — Apple treats each connected car as its own profile, so your daily commuter and a rental can have different layouts.
 The Appearance setting (light/dark/automatic) and the system-wide preferences sync across all cars.
-Wallpaper, startup sound, and app icon renames are all per-vehicle.
+Wallpaper and app icon renames are also per-vehicle.
 There is no global “apply to all cars” option.

 Why doesn't my CarPlay customization show up after I plug in?